nurChamdanis/express-template/README.md

   - Setup and Configure [Keycloak](docker-devenv/keycloak/README.md)
 - You can test out on [sso.html](http://127.0.0.1:3000/sso.html).
 The file source is [js-node/expressjs/public/demo-express/sso.html]()
 - for SAML and OIDC... credentials is `test` / `test`, redirect to the keycloak IDP
+- for OAUTH **requires setup of github account and configs**
 - Refer also to the following files
-  - ./js-node/expressjs/router/saml.js
-  - ./js-node/expressjs/router/oidc.js
+  - router/auth.js
-  - ./js-node/expressjs/router/oauth.js **requires setup of github account and configs**

 ## Fido2

 Refer to following files for SPA sample (uses fido2-lib in backend)

 - [js-node/expressjs/router/fido.js]()
 - [js-node/expressjs/public/demo-express/fido.html]()

 ## Push Notification

 **Note:** For Push Notification
 Refer to following files for SPA sample

 - [js-node/expressjs/router/webpush.js]()
 - [js-node/expressjs/public/demo-express/pn.html]()
 - Uses Webpush or Google FCM